-The Company capitalized \$33.2 million of costs to obtain revenue contracts during the year ended January 31, 2021.
+The Company capitalized \$47.8 million of costs to obtain revenue contracts during the year ended January 31, 2022.
 As described in Note 2 to the consolidated financial statements, capitalized costs are inclusive of sales commissions and any associated payroll taxes or fringe benefit costs that are incremental to obtain the contract with the customer but expected to be recoverable.

-Auditing the costs capitalized to obtain contracts with the customers required complex auditor judgment and was especially challenging due to the material weakness identified by the Company and the impact it had on management's evaluation of completeness and measurement of these costs.
-The Company has a high volume of sales commission plans with various underlying criteria and inputs used to calculate amounts capitalized to obtain contracts with the customers.
-The material weakness required an increased extent of audit effort to test the completeness and accuracy of inputs of the commission-eligible revenue contracts and measurement of incremental costs eligible for capitalization.
+Auditing the costs capitalized to obtain revenue contracts required complex auditor judgment and was especially challenging due to the volume of sales commission plans with various underlying criteria and inputs used to calculate amounts capitalized to obtain revenue contracts.
+This involved an increased extent of audit effort to test the completeness and accuracy of inputs of the commission-eligible revenue contracts and measurement of incremental costs eligible for capitalization.